Sylvester domains and pro-$p$ groups: The equality rk G = irk Fp[[G]]

 Suppose now that \(w(\varphi(g)) > 1\) for some \(g \in G\).
 Then, since \(w(\varphi(g)) \neq w(-1) = 1\), we'd have a contradiction.
 On the other hand, if \(w(\varphi(g)) < 1\), then the same argument shows that \(w(\varphi(g-1)) = 1\).
 We get a contradiction by considering: \end{proof}

-From Claim ~\ref{lem:positive-fil} it follows that the \(G_i\) form a chain of normal open subgroups of \(G\), for it is easily verified that each \(G_i\) contains \(1\) and is closed under products, inverses and conjugation.
+By the continuity of \(w\) it follows that the \(G_i\) form a chain of normal open subgroups of \(G\), for it is easily verified that each \(G_i\) contains \(1\) and is closed under products, inverses and conjugation.
 Since \(w(q) = 0\) if and only if \(q = 0\), we can also conclude that \(\bigcap_{i \geq 0} G_i = \{1\}\), that is, the chain \(G_i\) is residual in \(G\).
 Hence, this chain can be used to compute the rank function \(\rk_G\) of Example~\ref{exmp-rk-G}.

 Let \(\mathcal{Q}_i\) be the set of elements \(q \in\mathcal Q \) with \(v(q) \leq p^{-i}\).
 In particular, \(\mathcal{Q}_0\) is an \(\F_p\)-algebra containing \(\varphi(\Falgebra{G})\) with ideals \(\mathcal{Q}_i\) for each \(i \geq 0\).